ably/ably-python/README.md

     channel = client.channels.get('channel_name')
     await client.close()
 ```

-With using the client as a context manager, this will ensure that client is properly closed
+When using the client as a context manager, this will ensure that client is properly closed
 while leaving the `with` block:

 ```python
 from ably import AblyRest